AAA vs. Geico Auto Insurance in 2025 (Side-by-Side Review)

 Safety Features | 10% | 15% |

-Geico leads in most areas, offering a 25% discount for anti-theft devices, compared to AAA’s modest 8%.
-Low-mileage drivers save the most with Geico’s 30% discount, while AAA only offers 10%.
-Both companies match at 25% for multi-car policies, and you can also save money by bundling insurance policies with either provider.
+Geico offers a 25% discount for anti-theft devices—much higher than AAA’s 8%.
+Low-mileage drivers also do better with Geico, which knocks off up to 30%, while AAA caps that discount at 10%.
+Both give you 25% off for multi-car policies, and you can save more by bundling insurance policies with either one.

 Good driver discounts can significantly lower your premium, but eligibility often depends on five years of clean driving.Daniel Walker Licensed Auto Insurance Agent